anasbajjouk/cluby_app/README.md

 Hi!
 This is an app made for CLUBY - the idea behind it, is display the data from the endpoint given, store some additional data and have a good control over the actions, error handling, UI responsiveness etc...

+# Keep in mind:
+`To run the project in localhost, do not forget to create a .env file where you have to add the env variables, in this case it will be "REACT_APP_API_KEY" and "REACT_APP_URI"`

 # Technologies & libraries used:
  - React